Amazon unveils new generative AI model for Alexa that's more natural and personalized

 Additionally, Alexa can detect a user’s body language, like eye contact.
 This allows the voice-activated assistant to learn that you’re looking at it and will listen to your commands without speaking the “Alexa” trigger word.

 For smart home simplicity, Alexa can interact with various APIs to enable new capabilities, such as adjusting the lighting, temperature and security settings based on the user’s preferences and environment.
+Users would no longer need to speak out detailed commands, like “Alexa, turn on the iRobot vacuum.”
+Instead, users would be able to say “Alexa, the floor is dirty,” and your Alexa-enabled vacuum will automatically get to work.
+GE Cync, Philips, GE Appliances, iRobot, Roborock, and Xiaomi are some of the companies Amazon is working with on these features, and it is opening the program up to more developers.

+Alexa’s Large Language Model (LLM) “is a true generalizable large language model that’s very optimized for the Alexa use case; it’s not what you find with a Bard or ChatGPT or any of these things,” said Limp an interview with The Verge.
+“When you connect an LLM to the real world, you want to minimize hallucinations — and while we think we have the right systems in place … there is no substitute for putting it out in the real world.”
+Hence Amazon will release the Alexa LLM meticulously, and only in the U.S. to begin with.

 Amazon says that customers in the U.S. will get access to these new capabilities through a free preview on Echo devices they already own.
 The generative AI-enabled Alexa will work on nearly all Echo devices, including the original 2014 Echo.